jjspoelstra/blackjack/README.md

 # Blackjack!
 This project is a fairly simple blackjack game for one player.
-The game keeps track of all-time balance.
+The game keeps track of your balance over time.

 <img src="https://github.com/jjspoelstra/jjspoelstra/raw/main/images/gifBlackjack.gif" />